GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Analysis on the Statistical Privacy Leakage to the BPA

 \subsection{Lower Bound}

-To exactly analyze the additional privacy leakage arising from the misalignments of the peaks of probability densities, we first note that, by Lemma~\ref{lem:hclwe-mog}, the marginal distributions of the Gaussian components have the narrowest peaks when projected onto the secret direction $\mathbf{w}$, which therefore results in the largest degree of misalignment.
-Therefore, to simplify the analysis of this effect, we first project $\mathcal{H}_{\mathbf{w}, \beta, \gamma}$ onto the direction of $\mathbf{w}$, which is equivalent to $\mathcal{H}_{1, \beta, \gamma}$, with p.d.f.
+To exactly analyze the additional privacy leakage arising from the misalignments of the peaks of probability densities, we first note that, by Lemma~\ref{lem:hclwe-mog}, the marginal distributions of the Gaussian components have the narrowest peaks when projected onto the secret direction $\mathbf{w}$.
+Therefore, as depicted in Figure~\ref{fig:gpm-density}, when executing the queries on different databases, the peaks of probability density functions could be significantly misaligned.
+This misalignment of the peaks causes additional privacy leakage compared to GM, where the privacy cost originates from the shift of the means in the Gaussian distributions~\cite{DBLP:journals/corr/abs-1905-02383,DBLP:journals/fttcs/DworkR14}, and can thus be exploited by the BPA with knowledge of $\mathbf{w}$.
+To simplify the analysis, we first project $\mathcal{H}_{\mathbf{w}, \beta, \gamma}$ onto the direction of $\mathbf{w}$, which is equivalent to $\mathcal{H}_{1, \beta, \gamma}$, with p.d.f.